-Pears are a good source of vitamin C and are rich in fiber.
-Likewise, pears are sodium-free, fat free, and cholesterol-free –all things that are important for a healthy heart (1).
+Pears are rich in fiber and have vitamin C. Likewise, pears are sodium-free, fat free, and cholesterol-free –all things that are important for a healthy heart (1).
 In fact, in a study that looked at data from the Iowa Women’s Health Study, researchers found that pears and apples were the most protective against heart disease, compared with other common fruits (2).

 Heart disease is the primary cause of death in the United States, and stroke is the third leading cause of death, according to the National Center for Health Statistics at the Centers for Disease Control and Prevention (3).
 Heart disease is a general term for diseases that affect the heart or blood vessels.
 Fats that we eat travel through our blood and are important ingredients that help our bodies function properly.
 But when we eat too much unhealthy fat, like saturated fat, trans fat, or cholesterol, these fats can accumulate and block blood flow to the heart or brain.
 This is how heart attacks and strokes happen.